Children & Family

 Children and Family Ministry

-Welcome to the new look children and family ministry pages.
-They are still a work in progress, the idea is that they will continue to be so do keep checking back, but will hopefully be a useful source of information and ideas.
+Welcome to the children and family ministry pages: they are a work in progress, the idea is that they will continue to be so do keep checking back, but will hopefully be a useful source of information and ideas.

 I'm Louise, the Children and Family Officer, and have been in post since September 2012.
 A few things that you might like to know about me are: I like books and have rather a lot of them and includes a number of Bibles, enough for people to comment, I like chocolate and generally most things to do with food; including Ice Cream Ministry!
 If you have any questions, ideas for what to include on the website (they might not all make it), I can help in anyway, or want to get in touch then feel free!
 Perhaps you have something going on that we can celebrate, it would be great to be able to share pictures and inspire each other.